 A research paper about your personal experience and development during middle childhood and/or adolescence will be required.
-Apply a theory in human development to explain some aspect of your biosocial, cognitive, or psychosocial development AND a specific social-context, such as your family, peers, or school.
-Your research paper must be between 3 - 5 pages in length (not including title and reference pages; no abstract is needed), formatted in APA Style 7th Ed. (e.g., double-spaced, size 12 Times New Roman, 1-inch margins), and citing at least 3 peer-reviewed research articles.
-Submit your paper on Canvas Assignments by Saturday, Sep.
-9 at 11:59 P.M.
+Apply a theory in human development to explain some aspect of your biosocial, cognitive, or psychosocial development.
+Your research paper must be between 3 - 5 pages in length.
+Submit your paper on Canvas Assignments by Sunday, June 11 at 11:59 P.M.
 Late submissions will be deducted 10% of all possible points for each day late.
-Papers submitted after Tuesday, Sep.
-12 will receive zero points.
-If you have any doubts or questions about your paper, you should ask TA.
+Papers submitted after Tuesday, June 13 will receive zero points.
+Specific instruction will be available on Canvas.

+If you have any doubts or questions about your paper, you should ask TAs.

 6. Extra credit (maximum:10 points): you will have chances to earn extra credit throughout the quarter.
 The dates for these activities will NOT be announced in advance.
 Only students who attend that class in person and give thoughtful answers will get bonus points.
+Students who missed the class will be given the opportunity to make up for the activity only if a documented proof (e.g., doctor's note, a copy of the jury duty summons, etc.) is submitted within 2 days.